databendlabs/databend-docs/docs/en/guides/55-performance/03-fulltext-index.md

 | 2.354890 | Starbucks opens new store in downtown   |
 | 2.354890 | Starbucks announces seasonal drink menu |
 | 1.124567 | Enjoying a latte at Starbucks           |

+## Managing Inverted Indexes

+Databend provides a variety of commands to manage inverted indexes.
+For details, see [Inverted Index](/sql/sql-commands/ddl/inverted-index/).

 ## Usage Examples